kaiso/relmongo/docs/src/README.md

 [![Join the chat at https://gitter.im/relmongo/general](https://badges.gitter.im/relmongo/general.svg)](https://gitter.im/relmongo/general?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 <br>

-RelMongo allows to implement two-way relations and associations between MongoDB collections in a simple way <br>
-RelMongo is built in top of the [Spring Data MongoDB](https://projects.spring.io/spring-data-mongodb/) framework.
+RelMongo is a Java framework built on top of Spring data MongoDB that allows to implement two-way relationships or references between MongoDB documents and collections.
+RelMongo provides annotations like OneToMany, OneToOne and ManyToOne as an alternative for DBRef.
+The MongoDB references are persisted as embedded documents containing the target document reference id like DBRefs.
+RelMongo uses MongoDB manual references which make lookup stages work properly.

 # Features
  RelMongo provides :
  - @EnableRelMongo to enable RelMongo engine